HorusGoul/rtmp-social-multicast/README.md

-# RMTP Social Multicast Server
+# RTMP Social Multicast Server

 Want to stream to Twitch, Youtube, or Periscope at the same time?
 That's what this project allows you!